f5devcentral/f5-bd-cis-demo/demo-mc-onetier/README.md

 In each folder has two scripts create-demo.sh and delete-demo.sh for its setup and a README file with sample tests that can be done to verify the environment.

-At present, the two demos cannot be installed at the same time.
+At present, the two demos cannot be installed at the same time because it shares namespaces and Route names, feel free to modify if desired otherwise.